miquerinus/miquerinus/README.md

 <h3>About-me:</h3>

-<p>I am starting my studies in C and Rust language.
+<p>I am starting my studies in C++,Rust and Java language.
 I also like a lot about everything that is related to opensource technologies like linux.</p>

 <h3>Technologies and tools:</h3>